 The school aims to fulfil all children's entitlement to learning and their access to the National Curriculum, by enabling them to participate in the life and work of the school to the best of their abilities, whatever their needs.

-The teaching staff are aware that children with special educational needs, from the less able to the 'gifted', need to be integrated within the classroom and educated alongside their peers through Quality First Teaching.
+The teaching staff are aware that children with special educational needs must be integrated within the classroom and educated alongside their peers through Quality First Teaching.